 Whilst the SMPS may sound complex it is actually very straightforward with high reliability.
 The net result is good bass and fast response.
 Because the supply is regulated, the power amplifier will produce the same power output even if the AC line voltage falls by more than 20%!
+Efficiency is also assured, and in the case of the MA2.8 this is especially apparent; its power supply draws only 4kW and yet it produces 2 x 1400W.
+(See figure 14).

-Figure 13.
+Figure 14.
 Current-voltage characteristic of different power supply topologies.